Key Takeaways

 How to Avoid

-- Ask for a menu with prices before ordering — if the bar has no posted prices, find another bar
+- Ask for a menu with prices before ordering — if the bar has no posted prices, find another bar.

-- Ask explicitly whether an automatic service charge or gratuity will be added before opening a tab
+- Ask explicitly whether an automatic service charge or gratuity will be added before opening a tab.

-- Check your bill line by line and question any charges you did not agree to — you are not obligated to pay unauthorized fees
+- Check your bill line by line and question any charges you did not agree to — you are not obligated to pay unauthorized fees.

-- Walk a few blocks east of Fifth Avenue to East Village or North Park for bars with local pricing and no tourist markup
+- Walk a few blocks east of Fifth Avenue to East Village or North Park for bars with local pricing and no tourist markup.

-- During Comic-Con and other convention weekends, expect inflated prices throughout the Gaslamp — budget accordingly or venture to neighborhoods like Little Italy or Hillcrest
+- During Comic-Con and other convention weekends, expect inflated prices throughout the Gaslamp — budget accordingly or venture to neighborhoods like Little Italy or Hillcrest.

-A couple relaxing at La Jolla Cove was approached by a man offering to take their photo with the sea lions in the background using a professional-looking camera.
-He snapped several shots, showed them the beautiful results on his camera screen, then demanded $40 for a printed photo or $20 per digital image.
-When they declined, he became confrontational, insisting they had agreed to pay by allowing the photos.
-On the Mission Beach boardwalk, unlicensed vendors have become enough of a problem that the Mission Beach community filed a formal complaint with the city to enforce vending regulations.
-FOX 5 San Diego and the La Jolla Light reported ongoing conflicts between established businesses and sidewalk vendors who operate without permits, selling everything from fake designer sunglasses to counterfeit branded merchandise.
+He then demands $40 for a printed photo or $20 per digital image.
+When the couple declines, he becomes confrontational, insisting they had agreed to pay by allowing the photos to be taken.
+On the Mission Beach boardwalk, unlicensed vendors have become enough of a problem that the community filed a formal complaint with the city to enforce vending regulations.
+FOX 5 San Diego and La Jolla Light reported ongoing conflicts between established businesses and sidewalk vendors operating without permits — selling fake designer sunglasses and counterfeit branded merchandise alongside the legitimate boardwalk shops.
 San Diego passed new sidewalk vending legislation to address the issue, but enforcement remains inconsistent.

 Red Flags